Kavalai Vendam: Plot

+However, beneath his easygoing nature lies a complicated past involving his ex-wife Divya, the woman he once truly loved.
 Years earlier, Aravind and Divya were childhood friends who eventually fell in love and got married.
-But their marriage was far from smooth — Aravind’s immaturity and Divya’s strong-headed personality often clashed.
+However, their marriage was far from smooth, as Aravind’s immaturity and Divya’s strong-headed personality often clashed.

-When Aravind’s mother scolded Divya harshly one day, Aravind didn’t stand up for her, which deeply hurt Divya.
+One day, when Aravind’s mother scolded Divya harshly, Aravind did not stand up for her, which deeply hurt Divya.
 Feeling neglected and unsupported, she walked out of the marriage abruptly, without giving him a chance to explain.
 The two then separated and lost contact.